Comparative drug safety data for an evolving pharmacovigilance environment

-- Find and export post-market safety data to augment PV reporting requirements
+- Find post-market safety data to augment PV reporting requirements

-- Identify safety signals and drug-drug interaction concerns that become evident post-market
+- Identify safety signals and drug–drug interaction risks in a timely manner

-- Predict drug-drug interactions to ensure more effective risk management strategies
+- Build more effective evidence-based risk management strategies

-- Anticipate potential safety risks in both clinical studies and post-market
+- Anticipate potential safety risks in clinical studies and post-market

 The key to avoiding DDIs